Coriolano Ponza di San Martino: Minister of War 1900-1902

-Ponza di San Martino was invited replace Giuseppe Mirri as Minister of War as part of an agreement between the parliamentary faction of Sidney Sonnino and the Prime Minister Luigi Pelloux.
+Ponza di San Martino was invited to replace Giuseppe Mirri as Minister of War in April 1900, as part of an agreement between the parliamentary faction of Sidney Sonnino and the Prime Minister Luigi Pelloux.
+Not having been elected, he was created a Senator by Royal decree to allow for his appointment.
 As Minister Ponza di San Martino pushed forward with an “offensivist” transformation of Italian military doctrine and with a reform of the Officer Corps.
 Convinced of the need to strengthen Italy's position within the Triple Alliance, Ponza di San Martino saw the importance of a program of modernization of the Royal Italian Army and of collaboration with the Royal Navy, which he worked on with Navy Minister Enrico Morin.

 Unlike most Italian officers, Ponza di San Martino was a supporter of recruitment on a territorial basis (in line with both the old program of the "military left" of Luigi Mezzacapo and Emilio Ferrero as well as with the Prussian military model).
 Among the strengths of establishing regiments locally was that it avoided separation between the resident population and soldiers and that it reduced mobilization time.
 His program included the modernization of the Royal Army’s artillery, following the offensivist view of the need for strengthening "special weapons", as opposed to the numerical theory which focused on expanding the infantry.